trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 ## Part 1: The Landscape of Control & Why Code is Law

 Here’s the deal: Computer Science is the unruly teenager of the academic and professional world.
 Unlike medicine, where doctors have operated under strict ethical codes and confidentiality oaths for centuries, the tech industry has spent most of its existence in a "move fast and break things" wild west.
 We are only just now seeing the emergence of serious regulatory frameworks, such as the GDPR in Europe, attempting to impose order on a chaotic system.
 This friction between society’s need for stability and the industry’s drive for unbridled innovation is defining the current era of technology.
-It is a massive problem, and as we saw with the EU’s recent AI Directive, the regulators are often one step behind—publishing rules that were already obsolete because they failed to account for generative AI.
+It is a massive problem, and as we saw with the EU’s recent AI Directive, the regulators are often one step behind — publishing rules that were already obsolete because they failed to account for generative AI.

 ### The Policy Stack

 When we talk about "policies" in IT, we aren't just talking about government laws.
 We are talking about a multi-layered stack of rules that come in vastly different flavors.
 You interact with these every day, often without realizing the power dynamics at play.

 **1. The Regulatory Hammer: GDPR**
 The General Data Protection Regulation (GDPR) is arguably the most famous piece of IT policy in existence.
 It regulates the fundamental rights of EU citizens regarding data protection.
 It gets a lot of hate, mostly because people associate it with annoying cookie banners (which, for the record, were mandatory before GDPR).
 But looking past the UI annoyance, it ushered in a massive shift in how we handle data.
 It forced companies to actually care about what they store and why.
-It is a "hard" policy—ignoring it costs millions.
+It is a "hard" policy — ignoring it costs millions.

 **2. The Financial Lever: Technology Funding**
 This is a subtler form of policy.
 Governments use funding programs to shape the local technology landscape.
 It’s a way to counter the influence of powerful corporate lobbies by injecting cash into specific areas society deems valuable.
 However, this is a double-edged sword; sometimes these programs achieve the exact opposite of their intent, distorting the market rather than fixing it.